Installing Locally on Linux on Windows (WSL)¶

-Is this the best install method for you?
+Is this the best installation method for you?

 In most cases, we recommend doing an internet-based installation on Heroku instead.
 If you decide to do a local installation, be sure to read our page on local installations to help you understand what’s going on, particularly this section: Should I use a local installation?

-If you just want to quickly set up a copy of Tabbycat to run locally on Windows, we recommend installing using Docker, which is much easier than the process below.
+If you just want to quickly set up a copy of Tabbycat to run locally on Windows, consider installing using Docker, which is a shorter process than the one below.

 Requisite technical background¶

-If you’re not already familiar with Bash on Windows, you should be willing to familiarise yourself with it, including potentially things not mentioned in these instructions.
-While a background in the specific tools (Python, etc.) we use will make things easier for you, it’s not necessary: we’ll talk you through the rest.
+It will help a lot if you have some experience with Linux, but mainly you need to be familiar with command-line interfaces, and you should be willing to install and work with the Windows Subsystem for Linux.
+You might need to be prepared to familiarise yourself with aspects of WSL not covered in these instructions.
+While a background in the specific tools Tabbycat uses (Python, PostgreSQL, etc.) will make things easier, it’s not necessary: we’ll talk you through the rest.

 Tabbycat is a Django project, so can be installed in any manner that Django projects can normally be installed.
 For example, if you prefer some SQL system other than PostgreSQL, you can use it so long as it’s Django-compatible.
 Just be aware that we haven’t tried it.

 For the most part, these instructions mirror those for doing local installations on Linux.
 The only difference is that, rather than installing PostgreSQL on Linux, you’ll install PostgreSQL for Windows.

 The reason for this is that, when these instructions were first written, the PostgreSQL server didn’t work on the Windows Subsystem for Linux.
 A fix for this is reportedly in the Fall Creators Update, but we haven’t tried it yet.
 (Of course, you’re welcome to, and we’d love to hear from you if you succeed.)